There is a discrimination based on homeless status which overshadows the applicant’s education, skills and years of experience in just one moment.

 - Chronic Homeless

 These people constitute the least common kind of homeless.
-They are the ones who have been living on the streets without any source of income for over a year or more.
-The people who had more than four episodes of homelessness in past three years also come under the category of Chronic homeless.
+For instance, they are the ones who have been living on the streets without any source of income for over a year or more.

 - Temporary/ Transitional Homeless

 The people who stay at a shelter or on the streets for a short period due to a catastrophic event is the most common type of homelessness in America.